joinpursuit/AC_4_Web/bridge/lessons/08_objects_i.md

 ### Arrays vs objects

 Arrays and object are closely realted to each other (a fact we will expand on in future lessons).
 An array is really a special kind of object, where the property names are numbers.
-Arrays also have special properties (such as length) and methods to insert, delete, iterate over and modify elements.
+Arrays also have special properties (such as length) and methods to insert, delete, iterate over, and modify elements.

 ### Arrays of Objects